Evidence of scale-free clusters of vegetation in tropical rainforests

-\paragraph*{Spatial Explicit Neutral model (SENM).---} We start analyzing the SENM \cite{Hubbell2001, Durrett1996, Pigolotti2018}, a non-equilibrium stochastic population model that captures the main features of ecological landscapes, allowing to generate non-trivial spatial patterns at the single-species level \cite{VillegasRS}.
-Since we aim to observe robust collective phenomena, a SENM looks to be the suitable model to tackle our questions on real data comparing them with synthetic point distributions.
-In the SENM, the magnitude of seed dispersal to every node is represented by the dispersal kernel $K$.
+\paragraph*{Spatial Explicit Neutral Model (SENM).---} As a matter of comparison, we analyze here the SENM \cite{Hubbell2001, Durrett1996, Pigolotti2018}, a non-equilibrium stochastic population model that captures the main features of ecological landscapes, allowing to generate non-trivial spatial patterns at the single-species level \cite{VillegasRS} (see also Supp.
+Inf. \cite{SI} for a thorough explanation of the SENM).
+Since we aim to observe robust collective phenomena, a SENM looks to be the suitable model to tackle our questions on real data, comparing them with synthetic point distributions.
+In the SENM, the magnitude of seed dispersal in all nodes is represented by the dispersal kernel $K$.
 The immigration rate $\nu$, i.e., the probability of having a new species at each timestep on each lattice point, is a parameter of species competition.
 Both parameters, $K$ and $\nu$, rule the phases and phase diagram of the system \cite{Villegas2021}.
 The rich phase diagram of SNEMs --characterized by the percolation properties of the most abundant species-- includes a short-range correlated region with random point patterns for high values of $K$, separated by a scale-invariant (or critical) region for short-range dispersal kernels and moderate values of $\nu$ and, finally, a bistable (monodominant) phase for low values of $K$ and $\nu$.
-In particular, the scale-invariant region exhibits finite-size scaling effects, with critical exponents belonging to the isotropic percolation universality class, and ranging from 2D to mean-field behavior.
+In particular, the scale-invariant region exhibits finite-size scaling effects, with critical exponents belonging to the isotropic percolation universality class and ranging from 2D to mean-field behavior.
 For more details, we refer the reader to the original work \cite{Villegas2021}.

-We analyze, in particular, the scale-invariant region in parameter space, comparing it with the nearest situation shown by actual BCI empirical results \cite{Villegas2021}.
-We thus consider multiple independent realizations of the model in a square lattice of size $L=512$, exploiting the SENM duality with coalescing random walks \cite{Villegas2021,VillegasRS, Bramson1996,Pigolotti2018, Durrett1996, Holley1975}.
+We analyze the two cases of particular interest for the most abundant species: (i) random and (ii) scale-invariant regions in the parameter space \cite{Villegas2021}.
+We therefore consider multiple independent realizations of the model in a square lattice of size $L=512$, exploiting the SENM duality with coalescing random walks \cite{Villegas2021,VillegasRS, Bramson1996,Pigolotti2018, Durrett1996, Holley1975}.